Javascript is required

 • Energy Management and Policy

-Research on the planning, optimization, and governance of energy systems across industrial, urban, and regional scales.
-Topics include power system management, energy demand forecasting, energy efficiency strategies, savings technologies, and economic modeling.
+Research on the planning, optimisation, and governance of energy systems across industrial, urban, and regional scales.
+Topics include power system management, energy demand forecasting, energy efficiency strategies, savings technologies, and economic modelling.
 IJEPM also welcomes studies on energy policy, security, pricing mechanisms, international energy trade, and the integration of renewable resources into national grids and global energy markets.

 • Conventional and Renewable Energy Resources